Skip to main content

 Honda XL750 Transalp

 By ‘new rider’, we’ll assume we’re not talking L-plates or A2 licences (which we cover separately below).
 Instead, we’re simply looking for a friendly, easygoing adventure bike with no bad habits – and Honda’s Transalp fits that description perfectly.
 The Hornet-derived parallel twin is well-mannered and restrained at low revs, while the chassis isn’t excessively heavy and it doesn’t feel too tippy-toe tall.
-If you’re after a credible adventure bike, complete with 21-inch front wheel, that isn’t likely to catch you out, there’s nowhere better to start than right here.
+The Transalp has been tweaked for 2025 with new bodywork, brighter LED headlights and revised suspension settings, none of which should in any way alter what it does so brilliantly: be a credible, welcoming adventurer that isn’t likely to catch you out.

 Read our Honda XL750 Transalp long termer review here